 I first became aware of the profound change in early January 2013, as I entered a small museum located on the Marina in Duke Town, Calabar.
-For having acted upon my soul prompting, I had visited Nigeria after a fourteen year absence for the first time with my daughter.
-She was aged then, only six.
-We had returned to my paternal ancestral seat during that fateful December, flying to Lagos via Dubai for a family homecoming.
+For having acted upon my soul prompting, I had returned to Nigeria with my then six-year-old daughter after a fourteen year absence.
+We had flown to my paternal ancestral seat during that fateful December, travelling to Lagos via Dubai for a family homecoming.

 It was an exhausting trip.
 On the day billed as the end of the world and the day immediately following; we (my father, my daughter and myself) criss-crossed through the clouds over Europe, flying over the Holy Land, over the Red Sea, over parts of East and Central Africa; before stopping for a night in Lagos.
 Whereupon, following brief respite, we flew to our destination of Akwa Abasi Ibom State, located in Nigeria's southern oil-producing region.
 It took well over two days to travel from Manchester, England, to the Great God of the Vast Universe State - my ancestral home.

 That it was indeed the end of the world as I knew it did not occur to me as we clocked-up air miles.
 Yet, something profound altered during that flight, but it would take a little while for me to understand that my awareness of the spirit-realm, nominal at best prior to that trip, had been greatly heightened.